HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 - Don't forget to use latest version of the Python script at **GitHub** not at mega.nz

 - It really disconnect infected ip address and it deletes file so be careful!
-- Don't forget to use clamonacc.
+- Don't forget to use clamonacc
+- Test the suspicous file in home folder